Below are three views of the Swale Pond in Somme Prairie Grove.

 Every fall, in areas needing restoration, we broadcast seed mixes.
 We wait for burns and put the seeds in the burned areas if possible.
 But we mostly get burns in spring, and we want the seeds to overwinter in the soil in most cases.
 The seeds work their ways into the soil over the winter and thus don't get destroyed by the next spring's grass fires.

 But in the video below, steward Eriko Kojima is broadcasting wet prairie seed in spring.
 Our wet prairie areas don't burn in most years; they are too wet on the burn days chosen.
 So we hold back most of that seed mix until spring, when we can take advantage of knowing which areas got a chance to benefit from burns.
-We generally don't seed unburned areas.
+We generally don't seed areas that haven't been or won't be burned (unless the existing vegetation is sparse).

 In this video the chorus frogs and wind provide the sound track.
-We like to broadcast seed on windy days so the seed gets scattered more widely.
+We prefer to broadcast seed on windy days so the seed gets scattered more widely.

-Here we look small, the ecosystem looks big, and yet in our small ways we have learned that we can give biodiversity a big boost, working strategically.
+Here the steward looks small, the ecosystem looks big, and yet in our small ways we have learned that we can give biodiversity a big boost, working strategically.

 In this scene we see the habitats where six different seed mixes went.
-They were:
+The mixes were:

 Pond - in the water (mostly planted in the fall when the ponds are dry)